Overview

 ---|---|---|---|---|

-HOU-EE5026 Renovation of apartment buildings | The aim of the measure is to renovate apartment buildings with state support.
+HOU-EE5149 Renovation of apartment buildings 2021-2030 | Yes | Renovation of apartment buildings with state support.
 The aim is to renovate buildings to (at least) energy class C level.
-30% of the cost of the work is supported - in some areas even more (up to 50%). | High impact.
-The energy saving from the implementation of the measure in the period 2014-2020 was 20.2 ktoe (0.844 PJ) ktoe.
-According to the forecast, the expected energy savings in the new calculation period 2020-2030 is 4.8 ktoe (0.203 PJ). | Link | |
+30% of the cost of the work is supported - in some areas even more (up to 50%). | High | Link |

-SER-EE5035 Renovation of kindergarten buildings | The purpose of the measure is to improve energy efficiency through investments in public sector buildings, reduce the energy delivered to the building and building maintenance costs, or promote the use of renewable energy.
-Support is provided to achieve the objective of the measure. | Medium impact.
-The energy savings resulting from the implementation of the measure in the period 2014-2020 amounted to 0,93 ktoe (0.039 PJ).
-According to the forecast, the expected energy savings in the new calculation period 2020-2030 is 3.44 ktoe (0.14 PJ). | Link |
+SER-EE5035 Renovation of kindergarten buildings | Yes | The purpose of the measure is to improve energy efficiency through investments in public sector buildings, reduce the energy delivered to the building and building maintenance costs, or promote the use of renewable energy.
+Support is provided to achieve the objective of the measure. | High | Link |

 Transport